-Puff Pastry Cinnamon Twists are a fun and easy dessert pastry that pairs well with coffee or tea.
-They're filled with cinnamon flavor and come together quickly with the use of frozen puff pastry dough.
+Puff pastry cinnamon twists are a fun dessert that pairs well with coffee or tea.
+They're sweet, buttery, and cinnamon-y, and come together quickly with the use of frozen puff pastry dough.

 Twisting your puff pastry

-I tested this recipe multiple times before coming up with the most perfectly twisted pastry.
-What I found is that you want your pastry to be as long and thin as possible.
-Shorter and thicker pastries did not hold their twists well at all.
+I tested this recipe multiple times before coming up with the best twisted pastry.
+What I found is that long, thin pastry strips work best.
+Shorter and/or thicker pastry does not hold a twist.

-I sliced my puff pastry into 12 thin pieces, but I bet you could go even thinner if you want to give it a try.
-If you cut them any thicker, your twists will unravel as they bake.
-I also tried a half-length cinnamon twist.
-These also unraveled more than their longer version.
+I slice my puff pastry into 12 thin strips, but I bet you could go even thinner if you want to give it a try.
+A wider cut will unravel completely in the oven.
+A half length twist also unravels in the oven.

 Another tip - twist the cinnamon side inside, leaving the plain pastry on the outside of the twist.
-This also helps reduce mess when handling the baked cinnamon twists.
-(This will make more sense once you start twisting your pastries up!)
+If you're having trouble, start by twisting the puff pastry around your finger.

 Serving cinnamon twists

-Serve these with coffee, tea, or as a fun appetizer at your next party!
-They make a fun and easy handheld treat.
+Serve your cinnamon twists with coffee, tea, or as a fun appetizer at your next party!
+They make a cute handheld treat for brunch, a children's tea party, birthday party, or baby shower.

-These twists can be served warm or at room temperature - so they can be made several hours before a party.
+Puff pastry twists can be served warm or at room temperature, and are best enjoyed the same day.
+They can be prepared several hours ahead of an event or party.

 Puff Pastry Cinnamon Twists